 Pergamon Museum – Berlin, Germany

 As one of Germany’s largest museums and one of the most important historical museums in the world, Pergamon has a lot to offer.
-And guess what, their virtual tour is just as expansive.
+And guess what, the Pergamon Museum virtual tour is just as expansive.

-Ancient artifacts, including the Ishtar Gate of Babylon and the Pergamon Altar (from where the museum got its name), are kept here for us to admire.
+Ancient artifacts, including the Ishtar Gate of Babylon and the Pergamon Altar (from where the museum gets its name), are kept here for us to admire.

 British Museum – London, UK

-This iconic museum located in the heart of London allows virtual visitors to Tour the Great Court, see Egyptian mummies, and discover the ancient Rosetta Stone that allowed us to decipher the Egyptian hieroglyphs.
+The British Museum, located in the heart of London, allows virtual visitors to tour the Great Court, see Egyptian mummies, and take a look at the ancient Rosetta Stone that helped linguists decipher the Egyptian hieroglyphs.